 EasyCrypt: Computer-Aided Cryptographic Proofs

 EasyCrypt is a toolset for reasoning about relational properties of probabilistic computations with adversarial code.
 Its main application is the construction and verification of game-based cryptographic proofs.
-EasyCrypt can also be used for reasoning about (vanilla, approximate, and computational) differential privacy.
+Initial applications of EasyCrypt focus on encryption and signature schemes.

 See our dedicated page for a list of related publications.